mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

   DEBUG: 1,
   // Set ID of the Bypass Switch button off the Shelly (== its output): 0 for PRO EM50, 100 for PRO 3EM, negative to disable
   // When set, the script will read the status of the switch to detect if the bypass relay is on or off in order to pause routing
   // This can only be set when you have wired to Shelly static relay to a contactor in order to use the Shelly button to activate
   // a bypass mode that will heat at 100% without using the voltage regulator
   // This can also be set to 0 or 100 if you want the bypass to be done with the dimmer: when the relay will be switched on, the script will detect it and put the dimmer in full power mode.
   SHELLY_SWITCH_ID: 0,

-  // Configure the sources for the grid power and voltage.
-  // By default, the script will use a Shelly EM to read the grid power and voltage.
-  // But it can be installed directly on the dimmer and read the power and voltage from MQTT.
   GRID_SOURCE: {
+    // Configure the API type to call to get grid power and voltage
+    // EM will use Shelly EM API (EM1.GetStatus)
+    // 3EM will use Shelly 3EM aggregate API (EM.GetStatus)
+    // MQTT will use MQTT topics to read grid power and voltage
     TYPE: "EM", // "EM", "3EM" or "MQTT"

     // Enter your grid nominal voltage here.
 It will be used while waiting for the correct value from MQTT